 This homemade motor car was built out of an old railroad pushcar and a Ford Model T engine.
 Bill Taylor drove this along the Cincinnati & Westwood daily in its last years to perform maintenance and preserve the railroad's operating charter.
 From "On the Right Track: Some Historic Cincinnati Railroads" by John H. White, Jr., Richard Klaus collection.

-Surprisingly, even though this line has been gone for nearly 60 years, there's still some tracks shown in GIS data from the 1990's.
+Surprisingly, even though this line has been gone for more than 70 years, there were still some tracks shown in GIS data from the 1990's.
 The route is fairly easy to trace, but suburban development has erased much of what may have remained at the end of the line.
 This railroad had its own right-of-way for its entire length.
 It started in South Fairmount and joined with the CH&D east of Beekman Street and the Lunkenheimer Valve plant.
 A short spur off the CH&D still remains under the pavement to the abandoned factory.
 Right now, only the tracks crossing Beekman remain, and they will likely be covered as soon as the road is paved again.
 Running west from here, the line ran between Queen City and Harrison Avenues and roughly paralleled Queen City Avenue.
 There's some bridge abutments left at White Street, which the Cincinnati & Westwood had a wooden trestle over.
 At East Tower Drive/Gehrum Lane, the line turned northwest towards Harrison Avenue.
 Before hitting Montana Avenue, it turned west and ran to roughly the western border of the city where it ended.
 There is a noticeable raised berm throughout much of Westwood, which makes the right-of-way easy to trace.
 It is difficult to locate the end of the line, however, due to more recent development, at-grade track, and the proximity of the Cincinnati and Cheviot borders, which means some streets stop at the border, making it look like a potential rail route where it isn't.

 Photographs from South Fairmount to Westwood